hmajid2301/portfolio-site/README.md

 ### 🗂 Config

+There are a few ways to configure the project.

+#### 🔧 config

-There is one main config file, `config/index.tsx` which contains all configurable data for the site.
+There is one main config file, `config/config.json` which contains all configurable data for the site.
 This includes what projects to show, which (Gitlab/Github) repo's to show and even the text in the `hero` panel.

+One key config field is which git repo to fetch the article data from.
+I prefer to keep my articles in a separate repo to the blog, so the articles get "imported" at build time via a gatsby plugin [`gatsby-source-git`](https://github.com/stevetweeddale/gatsby-source-git).

-### 🌳 .env
+#### 🌳 .env

 Alongside the config file we also have a `.env` file which stores some config values use by `gatsby-config.js`.
 You can look at the `.env.sample` file to see what format it expects the file to be in.

-One key config field is which git repo to fetch the article data from.
-I prefer to keep my articles in a separate repo to the blog, so the articles get "imported" at build time via a gatsby plugin [`gatsby-source-git`](https://github.com/stevetweeddale/gatsby-source-git).

 ### 🌞/🌝 Themes switcher